Heart Health Month: The Connection Between PAD and Heart Disease

 The objective of our PAD treatment is to make your blood flow efficient and healthy and to improve your overall quality of life.
 Post-procedure medicines will help preserve your ability to be active and stabilize blockages already present in other body arteries.
 You should also do some lifestyle changes, such as eating low-cholesterol, low-fat and heart-healthy diet, and quitting smoking to get the best outcomes from your non-surgical PAD treatment.

 We have PAD treatment centers located across the country, in 16 states.
-Visit a PAD clinic near you to take the first steps towards healthier legs and a healthier life.
+Visit a PAD center near you to take the first steps towards healthier legs and a healthier life.

 Call us at 888.773.2193 or request an appointment online.